aabs/fifthlang.github.io/index.md

 ![GitHub language count](https://img.shields.io/github/languages/count/aabs/fifthlang)
 ![GitHub repo file count](https://img.shields.io/github/directory-file-count/aabs/fifthlang)

 Fifth is a small, general purpose language designed to make working with RDF knowledge graphs easier.
 By making RDF graphs a first class part of the language, and by providing syntactic sugar that ought to be familiar to most programmers, I hope to:

 - Drive RDF adoption
 - Make RDF development the fastest way to work with graph data

-Fifth builds on top of the .NET core runtime, and should be portable to anywhere you can run a .NET runtime.
+Fifth builds on top of the .NET 5 runtime, and should be portable to anywhere you can run a .NET runtime.
+Syntax design is still quite fluid, and most features are not present, but the language pipeline is mostly done.

 - [Download](#)
 - [Docs](#)